 Another National Nursing Home Week – which doubles as Employee Appreciation Week at Concordia – is in the books, and we had a blast celebrating the awesomeness of our team members!
 (Read more for photos)

-Employee Appreciation Week at Concordia includes a themed dress down day each day of the week, a snack or meal each day - sandwiches, bagels, sundae bar, picnic and nacho bar - and a special gift for each employee.
+Employee Appreciation Week at Concordia includes a themed dress down day each day of the week, a snack or meal each day and a special gift for each employee.
 This year’s gift was a really nice multi-purpose laptop bag, as you can see in many of the photos below!
-Another great part about the week is that it gives Concordia President & CEO Keith Frndak the chance to thank our nearly 3,000 employees.
+Another great part about the week is that it gives Concordia President & CEO Keith Frndak the chance to thank our MANY employees.

-We all work together to uphold Concordia’s Mission Statement: To serve our aging community with a continuum of high quality caregiving options, provided in a Christian environment, and to serve those with limited funds to the best of our ability.
+Our mission statement is to serve our aging community with a continuum of high quality caregiving options, provided in a Christian environment, and to serve those with limited funds to the best of our ability.
 I’m blessed to say that because of you and your dedication, that mission is thriving.
 During National Nursing Home/Employee Appreciation Week and every other day of the year, thank you.

 In His Service,